mrrosoff/Learn-Programming/SettingUpDevEnv.md

-Instructions for Setting Up A DEV-ENV:
+#Instructions for Setting Up A Development Environment:

 1. Download Python from the internet at https://www.python.org/.
 Install using the recommended settings
 2. Download Pycharm from the internet.
 The Professional Edition is free with a student email